hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmsreencrypt"></a>
 # **GoogleCloudKMSReencrypt**
-> void GoogleCloudKMSReencrypt (string key, GoogleCloudKMSReencryptRequest googleCloudKMSReencryptRequest, string gcpkmsMountPath = null)
+> void GoogleCloudKMSReencrypt (GoogleCloudKMSReencryptRequest googleCloudKMSReencryptRequest, string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Re-encrypt existing ciphertext data to a new version